Blog Flow chart

 The order of priority upon intestacy can be unclear; this blog aims to lay out the rules of intestacy in England and Wales, including an intestacy flowchart to clearly demonstrate how heirs are established and inheritance is distributed.

-For more information about intestacy in Scotland, read our blog on understanding Scottish succession rules.
+For more information about intestacy rules in Scotland, read our blog on understanding Scottish succession rules.

 What is the order of priority on intestacy?